contao/docs/docs/manual/core-extensions/news/frontend-modules.en.md

 **Number of items:** If you enter a value greater than 0 here, the number of news or blog posts will automatically be limited to this value.

-**Featured items:** Here you define whether only highlighted, only unhighlighted, highlighted first or all posts of the selected archives are displayed.
+**Featured items:** Here you can define how featured posts are handled.
+The following options are available:

-{{< version "4.5" >}}
+"Show all news items", "Show featured news items only", "Skip featured news items" and "Show featured news items first".

 **Sort order:** Here you can set the sort order.
-There are five sort orders available: by date ascending, by date descending, by headline ascending, by headline descending and by a random order.
+There are five sort orders available: "Date ascending", "Date descending", "Headline ascending", "Headline descending" and "Random order".

 **Skip items:** Here you define the number of items to be skipped.